FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

     **Temperature Information**: Will give you the interior temperature of where you are storing your items.
 Will be beneficial due to the fact that people are buying groceries and do not want their items to get spoiled.

 4. Mobile App:
-    * Will visually show the real time data to the user when they are using the app.
+    * Will visually show the real time data to the user when they are using the app as well as allow the user to direct itself from point A to B from a Map.

 5. Learning Model:
     * Will be used to take in past data of the robot in order to find better ways to correct it's movement properly so it can easily, safely, and quickly follow you while trying to reduce battery consumption.
 <br><br>

 <h3> 3.1 Systems Architectural Design </h3>

 <h4> Mobile and Web Application Interaction </h4>

-1. Server Follow Bot:
+1. Server AWS:
     * We know that this will consist of all the connections to the client nodes, but it will also connect between the mobile app and the website itself.

-2. ROS2 Raspberry Pi:
+2. ROS2 Raspberry Pi or Microcontroller:
-    * This device consists of all the fundamental backends in order to connect to the website and the mobile app.
+    * This device consists of all the fundamental backends in order to connect to the Server which will connect to the website and mobile app.
+Mapping features will be also added as well.

 3. Website interaction:
-    * Backend to frontend interaction between the website and the Raspberry pi
+    * Backend to frontend interaction between the website server and FollowBot and vice versa.
-    * With the website you will be able to also control the robot itself a bit if one is near by.
+    * With the website you will be able to also control the robot itself by connecting to it if it is yours.

 4. Website:
     * The website will consist of reliable information about the robot as well as have some minor interaction with the robot.

 5. Mobile interaction:
-    * Backend to frontend interaction between the mobile app and the Raspberry pi
+    * Backend to frontend interaction between the mobile app, server, and FollowBot
     * The mobile app will have the main control over the robot itself, and will display reliable information about the robot

 6. Mobile App:
     * You will be able to interact with the robot through a mobile interface.
 It will allow you to see certain specs such as battery, temperature, weight, and distance.
 You will also be able to control the robot if needed.
+Another feature will be mapping so that the robot will be able to go from point A to point B.

 7. Mail Application interaction:
-    * There will be an interaction from frontend to frontend for sending messages through email to a website owner who.
+    * There will be an interaction from frontend to frontend for for sending information to users who have purchased FollowBot.
+Updates will correlate to mobile related features, FollowBot related features, and much more.

 8. Mail Application:
     * The owner of the website will recieve emails from users that use the feedback page on the website.
 This will allow owners of the website to gain reliable information based on issues or future add-ons for the robot.

+9. Forums Page:
+    * Users will be able to open the forums page in order to ask questions or look up questions that are related to FollowBot.
+Users will be able to communicate with one another, answer questions from one another, and upvote answers to questions based on how reliable they are.

 <br><br>

 <h4> Authentication Process </h4>

-1. Robot Server:
+1. AWS Server:

-    * Robot server takes place within the ROS2 Raspberry Pi.
+    * The Server will take place on a AWS instance EC2.
-    * Allows information back and forth between client nodes.
+    * Allows information back and forth between client nodes, website, and mobile app.

 2. Robot Authentication Key:
-    * A 16 number/character key meant for every robot.
+    * A 16 number/character key meant for every FolloBobot.
     * Every key will be different from the last.

 3. Mobile App/Website Authentication: